 Does it Smell Good?

 If you are selling a home with pets, be sure to keep the yard cleaned up at all times.
-Not cleaning up can result in a smell which can turn off potential buyers.
+Not cleaning up can result in a smell that can turn off potential buyers.

 When your buyers are walking up the front walkway, ensure there are no offensive smells.